ClickHouse/ClickHouse/docs/en/data_types/float.md

 └─────────────────────┘
 ```

 -   The result of the calculation depends on the calculation method (the processor type and architecture of the computer system).
 -   Floating-point calculations might result in numbers such as infinity (`Inf`) and “not-a-number” (`NaN`).
 This should be taken into account when processing the results of calculations.
 -   When parsing floating-point numbers from text, the result might not be the nearest machine-representable number.

-## NaN and Inf {#data_type-float-nan-inf}
+## NaN and Inf {#data-type-float-nan-inf}

 In contrast to standard SQL, ClickHouse supports the following categories of floating-point numbers:

 -   `Inf` – Infinity.

 <!-- -->